wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 In order to set up our local stack, the first thing that is done is that we save a copy of the base pointer `ebp` on the stack and copy the value of the stack pointer `esp` into the base pointer so that we have a copy of it and can restore it at the end of our function.
 At the end of our function we can copy `ebp` back into `esp` and restore the value of `ebp` from the stack as it was at the start of the function.

-After the first instructions, we can modify the stack pointer as we like and all changes will only be local to the function and will essentially be destroyed once the function completes.
+After the first instructions, we can modify the stack pointer as we like and all changes will only be local to the function and will essentially be destroyed, for all intents and purposes, once the function completes.
 Using this approach to the stack pointer with functions is somewhat of a convention in assembly language.

 ## The Fibonacci logic in assembly

-There are essentially two parts to the logic in this section that can be seen as everythong before the label `.fib_loop` and everything between this label up to `.fib_done`.
+There are essentially two parts to the logic in this section that can be seen as:

-These are:
-- Setting up our variables
+- everything before the label `.fib_loop`, which sets up our variable
-- Running the loop to completion
+- everything between the label `.fib_loop` up to `.fib_done`, which runs our loop to completion

 ### Setting up our variables

 Casting our minds back to the original C source code in [#Some starting knowledge](), we would like to design our assembly code to replicate the C code.
 The C code is similar in design with two sections where a counter and an array are defined, followed by a loop to calculate the Fibonacci number.
 The function assumes `eax` is set with the value for the number of iterations, _n_ and returns the result in the register `ebx`.

-The counter _i_ is relatively simple, and the register `ecx` is used for this purpose.
+The counter _i_ is relatively simple and the register `ecx` is used for this purpose.

 What is less clear is how the array _f_ is allocated and initialised.
 The array requires local memory on the stack as there can be more values than can fit in the registers.
+As a side-note, f the C code were to use `malloc()` to create the array, this would be a slightly different implementation and would allocate space on the heap, and not the stack.

-For this we do the following:
+For the array memory allocation, we do the following:

 - copy our iteration count _n_ in `eax` into `ebx` (as we want to keep `ecx` for counting later in the loop)
 - add two to the value (as we want our array size to be two more than the number of iterations)